harshit-sharan/SloGram/replit.md

 ## Overview

 Slogram is a mindfulness-focused social media platform inspired by Instagram's interface but adapted for slow living and intentional content sharing.
-The application uses contemplative terminology throughout: moments (posts), savors (likes), reflects (comments), whispers (notifications), keeps (saves), flow (feed), space (profile), wander (explore), story (bio), and notes (messages).
-Users share photos and videos with captions, engage through savors and reflects, and connect via direct notes.
-The platform emphasizes calm minimalism with a zen-like aesthetic featuring sage green accents and generous whitespace.
+It uses contemplative terminology for its features (e.g., "moments" for posts, "savors" for likes).
+Users share photos and videos, engage with content, and connect via direct messages.
+The platform emphasizes calm minimalism with a zen-like aesthetic, featuring sage green accents and generous whitespace, promoting a serene digital experience.

 ## User Preferences